richarvey/techshift-modernise/content/page/lab2.md

 ### Clean-up

-To remove the resources you have created thus far:
+You only need to clean up if you are **not** continuing the labs.
+If you are you **don't** need to do these steps, however to remove the resources you have created thus far:

 1) Select the S3 service.
 You will need to empty the DataBucketName bucket, along with the pipeline artifacts bucket.
 This will be named something like tsabootstrap-pipelineartifacts-?????.
 You can empty the bucket using the 'Empty' button after selecting the bucket in S3.